Marijuana is legal for adults (no sales); medical marijuana law

-More information on D.C’s medical cannabis program can be found here, and you can find a list of licensed dispensaries in D.C. here.
+Information on D.C.’s medical cannabis program, including how to apply to register as a patient, can be found here.
+And you can find a list of licensed dispensaries in D.C. here.